ahadsts9901/aws-services-guide/aws-elasticbeanstalk-with-custom-domain-and-ssl.md

 9. Create a new **CNAME record** using the provided Name & Value.

 💡 **Note:**
-If you’re using a subdomain (`api.yourdomain.com`), make sure to remove the root domain from the "Name" when adding the CNAME in your DNS settings.
-Just keep the part ACM gives you (not `api.yourdomain.com._xyz...`, only `_xyz...`).
+Make sure to remove the root domain from the "Name" when adding the CNAME in your DNS settings.
+Just keep the part ACM gives you (not `..._xyz.api.yourdomain.com.`, only `..._xyz.api`).

 10. Return to ACM and wait for the status to change from **Pending** to **Issued**.